epistemicrl/epistemic_side_effects/README.md

 To run the code, first move to the *src* folder.
 There are multiple scripts to run in *tests* folder, and each one reproduces one of the experiments in the paper.

 - **Results of Table 1**
-To run this experiments you need to execute the lines below (each line corresponds to a column of a table).
+To run these experiments you need to execute the lines below (each line corresponds to a column of a table).
 ```
 python3 -m tests.epkitchen A
 ```